My name is George Spencer. I sign my paintings "St. George" because my work is divine. I slay dragons of conformity.

 A neoOutsider is what then?

-My work proceeds in phases, all relying on chance.
+My work relies on chance.

 Having found an image that somehow seems correct for the prepared board (how it is appropriate for a particular board I do not know.
 It catches my 'fancy.'), I go to work not with a paint brush but with artist's trowels.
-I lay down smears of paint, and while these blotches or blotch are wet, I 'have at' the surface with one or more trowels, as though they were scalpels and I am operating on the patient's blank face.
-Because the scalpels are not intended for this sort of work, which often involves fine details of facial features, the portraits only rarely resemble those from which I work.
+I lay down smears of paint, and while these blotches or blotch are wet, I 'have at' the surface with one or more trowels, as though they were scalpels and I am operating on a blank face.
+Because the scalpels are not intended for this sort of work, which often involves fine facial features, the portraits only rarely resemble those from which I work.
 This adds an additional level of chance and, frankly, difficulty to the process.
 Plus, I must work while the paint is wet, forcing me to work quickly and without judgmental contemplation.

 Finally, as I find myself in a no-brain frenzy and because the trowels become laden with paint, I hurriedly smear the excess paint about the board, swiping the trowel's blade this way and that.
 Sometimes I finger paint and wipe off every bit of the stuff on the board not in a planned way but wherever my finger or fingers find themselves.